Online registration will be available Fall 2023

 General

-Camp check-in starts at 12 noon on Monday and goes until 2:30 p.m.
-While the sponsor gets the group checked in, your campers will get acquainted with camp through a brief orientation video, settle into the residence hall, visit with friends, get to know other campers, and sign up for any extra activities.
+Camp check-in starts at 12 noon CT on Monday and goes until 2:30 p.m.
+CT While the sponsor gets the group checked in, your campers will get acquainted with camp through a brief orientation video, settle into the residence hall, visit with friends, get to know other campers, and sign up for any extra activities.

 No. Unfortunately, on-campus accommodations are unavailable outside of camp dates.